ProgTom00/Simple-Tic-Tac-Toe/README.md

 * [Setup](#Setup)

 ## General info
-I present you a simple game called tic-tac-toe.
+I present to you a simple game called tic-tac-toe.
 The game is created for two players.

 ## Game navigation
 To navigate through the game, just follow the options.
 You will use coordinates to play the game.